 Course Title/Description

-Social Media Communication - This course meets Minnesota Transfer Curriculum (MnTC) goal areas 1 and 9.
-This course examines the history, rise, and growth of social media in the 21st century.
+Social Media Communication - This course examines the history, rise, and growth of social media in the 21st century.
 Students will study how social media impacts communication in our social, political, and cultural worlds.
-Students will develop an understanding of effective and ethical communication practices with a variety of interactive web tools such as Facebook, Twitter, YouTube, Instagram, Snapchat, blogs, and podcasts will be explored.
+Students will develop an understanding of effective and ethical communication practices with a variety of interactive web tools such as Facebook, X, YouTube, Instagram, Snapchat, blogs, and podcasts.

 Course Outline